The

 death, and will not be harmed that entire day, for the evil force has no

 control over him.
-One must concentrate during this recitation.
-Rabbi Shimon
+One must concentrate during this

-said, if people would know how exalted the concept of the ketoret is before the
+exalted the concept of the ketoret

-their head like a golden crown.
-Whoever involves himself in it must delve into
+a crown on their head like a golden crown.
+Whoever

-the concept of the ketoret.
+involves himself in it must delve into the concept of the ketoret.
+If he

-If he concentrates on it every day, he earns a portion both in this world and in the next world, and death will be
+concentrates on it every day, he earns a portion both in this world and in the next world,

-eliminated from him and from the world, and he will
+and death will be eliminated from him and from the world,

-impurity, from the judgment of Gehinnom and from subjugation to foreign rule.
+from impurity, from the judgment of Gehinnom and from

 The Yalkut Meam Loez cites a story from the Midrash Haneelam.
 Rav Aha once arrived in a certain town that had been ravaged by a plague for seven days.
 The townspeople came to him and told him of their troubles.
 The plague was only intensifying, and they did not know what to do.
-He said, “Let us go to the Bet Kenesset (House of the Congregation) and pray that it stops.”
+He said, “Let us go to the Bet Kenesset (House of the Congregation) and pray that it stops”.
 As they made their way towards the Bet Kenesset, people came and told them that the plague had claimed even more victims; others are about to die.
 He said, “Since the calamity is so severe and time is running out, we will not go to the Bet Kenesset.
 Rather, bring me forty G-d-fearing people and they will divide into groups of ten, each of which should go to one direction of the city and recite ‘pitum haketoret’ (the Talmudic discussion of the ingredients of the ketoret) three times.
-They should then add, ‘Moshe said to Aharon: Take the firepan and place fire upon it from the altar and place ketoret, and quickly bring it to the nation and atone on their behalf… ‘ until ‘and the plague ended.’”
+They should then add, ‘Moshe said to Aharon: Take the firepan and place fire upon it from the altar and place ketoret, and quickly bring it to the nation and atone on their behalf… ‘until ‘and the plague ended’.
 They did as he told, and the plague stopped.
 All those who had been stricken were cured.
 A heavenly voice called out to the harmful spirits, “Do no more damage in this town, for the attribute of justice no longer has any control over them!”

 Rav Aha was exhausted and fell asleep.
-He dreamt that it was told to him, “Just as you eliminated the plague from the city, so must you bring them back in teshuva, for one cannot endure without the other, because it was on account of their sins that the plague was decreed”.
+He dreamt that it was told to him, “Just as you eliminated the plague from the city, so must you bring them back in teshuva, for one cannot endure without the other, because it was on account of their sins that the plague was decreed.”
 He told this to the townspeople and they repented.
-They changed the name of the town to “Mahsiya,” which means “town of compassion”.
+They changed the name of the town to “Mahsiya,” which means “town of compassion.”
 They kept the town’s name in their minds at all times so as to ensure that they would not return to their sinful ways.

 From Meam Loez: